Skip to main content

 Use Horta as one option in a Buenos Aires dining shortlist rather than as a restaurant defined by a single signature format.
 If you are also considering Alcanfor, Horta can be compared as another contemporary choice in the city.
 Against Anafe, keep the decision practical: compare availability, the tone you want for the night, how strongly the Michelin Plate recognition matters to your group. Águila Pabellón is another named option to consider if you are building a broader plan.

 Picarón and Mengano are also useful comparison names when Horta is not the right fit or the timing does not work.
-The best approach is to keep the comparison simple: Horta is verified as contemporary, $$, smart casual, Michelin Plate-recognized in 2025; for any other venue, check the current details directly before assuming the same cuisine, price, or service style.
+The best approach is to keep the comparison simple: Horta is contemporary, $$, smart casual, Michelin Plate-recognized in 2025; for any other venue, check the current details directly before assuming the same cuisine, price, or service style.

-For planning, the confirmed schedule is narrow and mostly evening-focused: Horta is closed Monday, opens Tuesday through Saturday from 8 PM to 12 AM, opens Sunday from 12 PM to 4 PM.
+For planning, the schedule is narrow and mostly evening-focused: Horta is closed Monday, opens Tuesday through Saturday from 8 PM to 12 AM, opens Sunday from 12 PM to 4 PM.
 Pair it with broader city research through our full Buenos Aires restaurants guide, then keep alternatives ready if your preferred time does not match the posted hours.

 Who should say yes